 Fuel Related Expenses: all Fuel Related Expenses are to be adjusted using the Fuel Index.
 The initial Fuel Index for the 2007 Rate Year was based upon a one-time 2003 Base Year adjustment.
 For purposes of computing the Fuel Related Expenses for Operating Period of July 1, 2013 to June 30, 2014 the average of the twelve average monthly OPIS indexes will become effective.

-IOCR: IOCR has the meaning set forth at Section 18.3(b) of this Agreement
+IOCR: IOCR has the meaning set forth at Section 18.3(b) of the AGREEMENT

 Initial Year CDP Budget Expenses: CONTRACTOR will provide a detailed proposed budget for the initial year of operations of the CDP.
-The AGENCY shall review and comment on the proposed initial CDP budget and the parties shall agree on an Initial Year CDP Budget.
-The Budget will be adjusted as provided at Section V. (a), below.
+The AGENCY shall review and comment on the proposed initial CDP budget and the Parties shall agree on an Initial Year CDP Budget.
+The Budget will be adjusted as provided at Section V. (a) below.

 Major Allowable Expenses: are limited to Wages and Related Benefits (excluding officer’s salaries and benefits), Depreciation, and New Programs/Modifications.
 Major Allowable Expenses include:

-Wages and Related Benefits: salaries and benefits (including AGENCY approved "profit sharing" retirement plans not including Officers Salaries and Benefits) as paid to employees of CONTRACTOR and payroll taxes paid on such.
+Wages and Related Benefits: salaries and benefits (including AGENCY approved "profit sharing" retirement plans not including Officer Salaries and Benefits) as paid to employees of CONTRACTOR and payroll taxes paid on such.
 Benefits include fees associated with group insurance and workman’s compensation.

 Depreciation on CONTRACTOR Owned Assets: expenses related to depreciation of all owned assets of CONTRACTOR including AGENCY Approved CDP Depreciable Assets but excluding CDP Non-Depreciable Assets as calculated, using an actual or historical cost, on a straight-line depreciation basis.
 Vehicles shall be determined to have a useful life of five (5) years for depreciation purposes.
 All other assets owned by CONTRACTOR , excluding structures and leasehold improvements, shall have their useful life determined upon purchase or renovation, in accordance with generally accepted accounting principles.
-Structures and leasehold improvements shall be determined to have a useful life of thirty (30) years
+Structures and leasehold improvements shall be determined to have a useful life of thirty (30) years.

-CDP-Special Provision Regarding AGENCY Approved CDP Depreciable Assets: The AGENCY may, for just cause (which could include, but not be limited to, financial, operational, or efficiency issues), cease funding of the program after giving at least 12 months notice to the CONTRACTOR.
+CDP-Special Provision Regarding AGENCY Approved CDP Depreciable Assets: The AGENCY may, for just cause (which could include, but not be limited to, financial, operational, or efficiency issues), cease funding of the program after giving at least 12 months' notice to the CONTRACTOR.
 The CONTRACTOR shall be allowed to continue recovering AGENCY Approved CDP Depreciation only up to one year after CDP operations cease.

-New Programs/Modifications: includes expenses for new programs and modifications to existing programs as approved by the AGENCY.
+New Programs/Modifications: include expenses for new programs and modifications to existing programs as approved by the AGENCY.

-Major Recoverable Expenses: are limited to Landfill Fees, Interest, and New Programs/Modifications.
-Expenses for Development will be treated as a pass-through with no adjustment.
+Major Recoverable Expenses: are limited to Landfill Fees, Interest, and New Programs/Modifications and Performance Review costs.
 Major Recoverable Expenses include:

 LANDFILL Fees: Landfill Fees are calculated as follows: audited amount adjusted for the approved change of rate at Clover Flat Landfill less adjusted Landfill Expenses (accounted for in Other Allowable Non-Fuel Expenses).